FinnWestergren2/multiplayer-pac-man/README.md

 # micro-rts

-Welcome to micro-rts.
+Welcome to micro-rts!
 It's a project I've been working on and will likely continue to work on for a long time.
 An RTS, or real time strategy game, is a type game where you create and control multiple units to gather resources and destroy enemy units in real time (not turn-based).
 If you've ever played "Starcraft" or "Age of Empires", you've played an RTS.

 The purpose of this project was to create something I could show to my friends and to test my skills as a software engineer.
 I hope that one day my friends might actually have fun playing this game; more realistically I hope one day this game will be an actual game.
 Currently as of March 2021 it is still just a game engine, but a cool one at that.